CT-State-Middlesex-Kootsookos/computers-101/_sources/glossary.md

 screen
   The screen is that part of the computer that shows text, pictures, and colors.

+spyware
+  Spyware is software that monitors you or your computer and sends the information toa  [bad actor](#term-bad-actor).

 touchpad
   See [mouse](#term-mouse).

 trackpad
   See [mouse](#term-mouse).

+trojan horse
+  In cybersecurity, a trojan horse is software that pretends to be something it's not, usually trying to fool you into giving it personal information.

 two factor authentication
   Two factor authentication (2FA) uses an additional layer of security, other than your username and password, to protect computer accounts.
 These extra layers can be a mobile phone number, your face or finger print, or an authenticator application on your phone.